 Structure

-1. (a) The Committee shall consist of eight Parties..
-Each of the eight Parties shall appoint a permanent member and should appoint an alternate member of the Committee.
+1. (a) The Committee shall consist of eight Parties.
+Each of the eight Parties shall appoint a permanent and an alternate member of the Committee.
 To ensure continuity of the Committee’s discussions, Parties shall ensure that the members participate in all the Committee’s sessions and alternate members only as an exception, when the permanent members cannot participate (see also the Committee’s operating rule 4, para.
 2).
 Should the permanent member not be able to participate, he/she shall be responsible for briefing the alternate member and facilitating his/her participation in a Committee’s session;

 (b) At their second meeting, the Parties elected four Parties to the Committee for two terms and four Parties for one term.
 At each session thereafter, the Meeting of the Parties shall elect four new Parties for two terms.
 Outgoing Parties may be re-elected once, unless in a given case the Meeting of the Parties decides otherwise.
 Further to the application of the implementation of the compliance procedure of the Convention to the Protocol (decisions V/6–I/6), Parties to the Convention and to the Protocol shall also cooperate with a view to ensuring that the total of the number of Parties elected under the Convention and under the Protocol shall preferably not exceed 12;